Code Prediction by Feeding Trees to Transformers: Model Inspection

-We first observe that the parent AST node (the internal node right above the leaf) is generally important in predicting the next ternimal value: the last token usually has a high influence.
-More generally, we found that \DFS tends to attribute more towards the non-terminals that are directly followed by relevant terminal values.
+We first observe that the parent AST node (the internal node right above the leaf) is generally important in predicting the next leaf node value: the last token usually has a high influence.
+More generally, we found that \DFS tends to attribute more towards the internal nodes that are directly followed by relevant leaf nodes.
 For example, we can see the prediction of \code{atoi} is influenced by (the locations previous to) \code{string}, \code{map} and \code{num\_requests}.
 It is not shown in the figure but the predictions of \code{sys} and \code{argv} before \code{2} are influenced by the previous occurrence of the same values followed by \code{0} and \code{1}.
 The prediction of \code{host}, \code{gethostbyname} are influenced by (the location previous to) \code{ip}.
-For the position of \code{gethostbyname}, \DFS predicts \code{socket} with probability 0.31, with the current answer ranked second with slightly lower probability 0.24.
+For the position of \code{gethostbyname}, \DFS predicts \code{socket} with probability 0.31, with the correct answer ranked second with slightly lower probability 0.24.
 All above suggest that \DFS is capable of picking up information from relevant previous code locations.
-The reason \DFS tends to focus more on the parent nodes may be that all relevant information for the next token are already summarized in the hidden representation at the location previous to the token (aka parent node for terminal values).
+The reason \DFS tends to focus more on the parent nodes may be that all relevant information for the next token are already summarized in the hidden representation at the location previous to the token (aka parent nodes for the leaf nodes).

 On an orthogonal note, we also observe that for many predicting locations, the magnitude of gradients are very small, suggesting the robustness of the model in the sense that it is less sensitive to minor perturbations of the input sequence.